Today's Articles

 *Celia Cruz was born on this date in 1924.
 She was an Afro Cuban entertainer.

-She was one of fourteen children, born in the small village of Barrio Santra Suarez, Havana, Cuba.
+She was one of fourteen children born in the small village of Barrio Santra Suarez, Havana, Cuba.
 Cruz was drawn to music from an early age.
 Her first pair of shoes was a gift from a tourist for whom she sang.
 A young Cruz sang her younger siblings to sleep in school productions and community get-togethers.
-Soon she was taken to lounges and nightclubs by an aunt and was introduced to the world of professional music.
+Soon, an aunt took her to lounges and nightclubs and introduced her to the world of professional music.

 Cruz then began to enter and win local talent shows.
 While her father attempted to guide her toward a career as a teacher, Cruz continued to be lured by music.
 In a 1997 interview, she said, "I have fulfilled my father's wish to be a teacher as, through my music, I teach generations of people about my culture and the happiness that is found in just living life.
 As a performer, I want people to feel their hearts sing and their spirits soar."
 While attending Cuba's Conservatory of Music in 1947, Cruz found her earliest inspiration in the singing of Afro Cuban vocalist Paulina Alveraz.